cran/clinDR/inst/shiny/clindr_Shiny_application_documentation.md

 {clinDR} Shiny application
 ==========================

-Code for the {clinDR} Shiny app has been written and is maintained by Mike K Smith, Pfizer (mike.k.smith@pfizer.com).
+Code for the {clinDR} Shiny app was originally written by Mike K Smith, Pfizer (mike.k.smith@pfizer.com), and currently maintained by Neal Thomas

 {clinDR} package
 ----------------

-The {clinDR} package used in the Shiny app was written by Neal Thomas, Pfizer (neal.thomas@pfizer.com).
+The {clinDR} package used in the Shiny app was written by Neal Thomas, Pfizer (snthomas99@gmail.com)

 Description
 -----------